JRC404/HarryPotterAPI/readme.md

 The application will allow the user to search for characters, houses, spells and the like.
 Why would you want to do this?
 Well, why not?
 Harry Potter is cool.

+The user will eventually be able to log in and store information about themselves.

 ## Development

 This project will be being worked on alongside others, so development may not be as quick as other projects.